-There are so many proven benefits to going vegan: whether you’re focused on your own health or the health of the planet, cutting the animal products out of your daily diet can go a long way.
+There are so many proven benefits to going vegan: whether you’re focused on your own health or the health of the planet, cutting animal products out of your daily diet can go a long way.

 But following a strictly vegan diet doesn’t always come without its share of complications.
 You still need the same nutrients that others are getting from their meat, dairy, and other animal products, but your options are more limited.
-Since you’re cutting out whole food groups completely, this can present a bit of a challenge making sure you’re meeting your dietary needs.
+Since you’re cutting out whole food groups completely, this can present a bit of a challenge in making sure you’re meeting your dietary needs.

 Luckily, getting those major nutrients is not hard if you know where to look for them.
 You can get many of your essential vitamins and minerals with a little bit of planning, knowledge, and a couple of vegan-friendly supplements.

 These are the 9 best vitamin supplements for vegans and how you can get them in your diet.